TraxnetOrg/TraxnetPlusSDK-AndroidSample/README.md

 }
 ```
 ### Add other adNetworks
 Add these items in the build.gradle file and dependencies section.
-For get more information on each adNetwork, you can talk to our team at the media team.
+For more information on each adNetwork, you can talk to our publisher's team.

 ```gradle
 dependencies {